 Here’s what you need to do after completing your education:-

-- Get Experience: Before you start working, it is recommended to get some hands-on experience.
+2. Get Experience: Before you start working, it is recommended to get some hands-on experience.
 You can do that through an externship or an internship.
-There are few programs that offer an externship opportunity.
+Few programs offer an externship opportunity.
 Having experience under your belt can prove to be beneficial when you’re applying for jobs.

 How Long Does It Take To Become A Pharmacy Technician?